knightcrawler25/GLSL-PathTracer/README.md

 References/Credits
 --------
 - A huge shout-out to Cedric Guillemet (https://github.com/CedricGuillemet) for cleaning up the code, adding the UI, integrating ImGuizmo, cmake and quite a lot of fixes.
 - Tinsel Renderer (https://github.com/mmacklin/tinsel) A really amazing renderer which has several features.
 A modified version of the scene description & loader are taken from here.
-Reference for MIS, light sampling
+The Disney BSDF differs from this project as there were some issues with the tinsel implementation.
-- Ray Tracing in One Weekend (https://github.com/petershirley/raytracinginoneweekend) Peter Shirley's excellent book introductory book on raytracing which helped me get started on this project
+- Ray Tracing in One Weekend (https://github.com/petershirley/raytracinginoneweekend) Peter Shirley's excellent book introductory book on raytracing which helped me get started on this project.
+- Erich Loftis's THREE.js PathTracer (https://github.com/erichlof/THREE.js-PathTracing-Renderer).
+- OptiX Introduction Samples (https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction)
 - Mitsuba Renderer (https://github.com/mitsuba-renderer/mitsuba) Reference for validation of the code.
-- Erich Loftis's THREE.js PathTracer (https://github.com/erichlof/THREE.js-PathTracing-Renderer) Several amazing webgl examples including bidirectional path tracing; all running in a web browser.
-- OptiX Introduction Samples (https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction)
+- PBRT-v3 (https://github.com/mmp/pbrt-v3) which provides an endless source of knowledge.
+The online book is a gift that keeps giving.
+- Model links/credits are in the assets folder (See: Model Credits.txt)